-Income from Connection Fees is deferred and recognized until settlement has been completed on the new homes.
-As of December 31, 2009 and 2008, deferred revenues were \$131,353 and \$188,901, respectively.
+Income from Connection Fees is deferred and not recognized until settlement has been completed on the new homes.
+As of December 31, 2010 and 2009, deferred revenues were \$94,579 and \$131,353, respectively.

 I. Compensated Absences

 Employees of the Authority are entitled to paid vacation, paid sick days and personal days off, depending on the length of service and other factors.
 Although not all employees are part of the union contract, the Authority provides for compensated absences for all employees according to the union contract.